Meet Chen – a Chinese student in Finland where he finds his inner peace to live his best life.

 Chen came to Finland for the first time as an exchange student in 2015.
 In 2017, he rejected an offer from a university in the UK and continued his education in Finland by pursuing a master’s degree in social sciences.

 So what brought him back to Finland?
 What made him choose Finland over UK?

 “Well, all good memories came from my exchange time.
-Finland is a beautiful country, air is clean and water is sweet etc. What is most important, I appreciate the freedom in Finland.
+Finland is a beautiful country, the air is clean and the water is sweet, etc. What is most important, I appreciate the freedom in Finland.
 Here, nobody judges you.”

 “It was so stressful.
 I was working endlessly, day and night and almost no weekend at all.”

 Due to his busy work, Chen didn’t have time to cook by himself.
 He was eating takeaways all the time and he gained 10kg in three months.
 Chen describes his unhealthy working life with a gloomy look on his face.